afewell/afewell.github.io/src/pages/blog/GitlabTapIntegration.md

 Once you have the password value, you can open a browser to the url for your gitlab instance and login to the root account with this password.
 Once you login, you can navigate to the `Access Tokens` section on the `Settings` page and create a new token.
 Since this is just a basic lab environment, I was not concerned with what the minimum token scope could be, I just created a token with full access.
 After you create the token, gitlab will allow you to copy it, make sure you document it well because you will not be able to view the token value again.

-You can easily use the web API to create a new oauth application, but I decided to create the oauth app using the gitlab API with the following commands:
+You can easily use the web GUI to create a new oauth application, but I decided to create the oauth app using the gitlab API with the following commands:
 ```sh
 create_oauth_app_response=$(curl -k --request POST --header "PRIVATE-TOKEN: ${gitlab_root_token}" \
      --data "name=tap&redirect_uri=https://tap-gui.tanzu.demo/api/auth/gitlab/handler/frame&scopes=api read_api read_user read_repository write_repository read_registry write_registry sudo openid profile email" \
      "https://gitlab.tanzu.demo/api/v4/applications")
 echo ${create_oauth_app_response} | yq -p json -o yaml | tee gitlab_oauth_app_config.yaml
 ```
-Much like with the access token, because this is a lab environment I created an oauth app that included every possible scope, but for a production environment you would want to be sure to figure out what the minimum needed scopes are when creating the oauth app.
+Much like with the access token, because this is a lab environment I created an oauth app that included very broad scopes, but for a production environment you would want to be sure to figure out what the minimum needed scopes are when creating the oauth app.

 You can also see in the above commands that I captured the json response from the api call, piped it to yq to format it for easier readability, and then saved the output to a file - you will want to make sure you document the output as it will have important values that you will need to configure the TAP integration.